DeviPrasad/tls13c/book/handshake.md

 While reading the diagram imagine that time progresses vertically downward and interaction flows in the direction of arrows.
+While reading the diagram imagine that time progresses vertically downward and interaction flows in the direction of arrows.

+In presenting the diagram above, we have reused the notational convention from RFC 8446 with one augmentation.
 In presenting the diagram above, we have reused the notational convention from RFC 8446 with one augmentation.